mi718/blackjackgame/README.md

 4. **View Results**: See if you won, lost, or tied
 5. **Track History**: View your game history in the side panel

-## Development

-This project is built and hosted on Replit, providing a seamless development experience with instant deployment.

 ### Key Files